 Regular employees (10-month employees) gradually accrue up to five (5) paid vacation days per year.
 This accrual begins the 1st of the month following the beginning of the employee’s at-will agreement.
 Vacation days can roll over from year to year.
 Once an employee’s accrued vacation balance reaches 5 days, the employee stops accruing vacation until vacation is used and the employee’s balance falls below the 5-day cap.
 Vacation days will not accrue during any unpaid leave of absence.

-Requests to use vacation days by these employees must be submitted in writing at least 2 weeks in advance via the Office Manager to be approved by the Principal and CBO.
+Requests to use vacation days by these employees must be submitted in writing at least 2 weeks in advance to your Supervisor and the Deputy Director.
 These employees will not be approved for more than 5 days of vacation in a single academic year.
 Employees must ensure that they have enough accrued leave available to cover the dates requested.
 Requests will be approved based on a number of factors, including department operating and staffing requirements.
 The supervisor should return the leave request to the employee within three business days of the date it is submitted indicating that the request has been approved or denied.
 If the request for vacation leave is denied, the supervisor should provide an appropriate reason on the form returned to the employee.

 Vacation will be paid at the employee’s base rate at the time the leave is taken.
 Vacation pay is not included in overtime calculation and does not include any special forms of compensation such as incentives, commissions, bonuses or shift differentials.
 If a holiday falls during the employee’s vacation, the day will be charged to holiday pay rather than to vacation pay.